It is true that one must travel south to get to Rome only if one is currently north of Rome. Such is the nature of truth.

 This is important because it reveals one aspect of the true nature of reality.
 The physical world and the spiritual world are the same place.
 The physical world is the part of the spiritual world that is concrete in the sense that it is stable.
 It has so much stability that it’s difficult to change it, hence it has a physical form that is measurable and consistent.
 Your intentions/desires/manifestations bleed into the physical world slowly and the end result is a physical form of the same energy.

 For example, the end result of manifesting the magic power of always being able to summon food and water is the physical world always having plentiful food and water.
 You speak the magic words and the food appears.
 The magic words are “I’ll have a cheeseburger and a coke please”, which when you utter to the spiritual gatekeeper of the food, known as the waitress, food manifests in front of you!
-This is manifestation and the only reason that is not obvious is because you’re accustomed to it.
+This is manifestation and the only reason that is not obvious is because you’re accustomed to it and understand the goings on behind-the-scenes.
 Human beings as a group have already overcome this obstacle and most of us have this energy, so we take it for granted.
 Same with the magical ability to roam around the Earth, we already manifested legs and planes.
 Well done us!
 Trees are still working on that.

 In conclusion: you can manifest anything by practicing having the energy of it, which you do by trying to get it, with breaks, and reinvesting the energy you do get into it until you’ve gained enough energy for it to manifest physically.
 When it does manifest physically it will come into your reality discreetly, because it builds up, and like a lobster boiled slowly in a pot: you don’t notice change if it happens slowly.